 Alabama is a largely rural and poor state, which has led to challenges recruiting and retaining health care providers to participate in the Medicaid program.
 Alabama has fewer Medicaid physicians per population compared to the national average.
 Fewer providers can result in the postponement of care, higher rates of avoidable emergency department utilization, preventable admissions and readmissions and poorer health outcomes statewide.
 The state experiences higher than average inpatient admissions and emergency department visits.
+However, those numbers have decreased in the state compared to 2017.
 In addition, the state has fewer office (outpatient) visits compared to the national average.
-This suggests a need to reevaluate where recipients receive care, focusing on primary care coordination, care transition management and post-acute care follow-up and management strategies an opportunity to address health needs outside of the emergency department (see Table 2 below).
+The number of outpatient visits in 2021 were lower in comparison to 2017.
+This suggests a need to re-evaluate where recipients receive care, focusing on primary care coordination, care transition management and post-acute care follow-up and management strategies an opportunity to address health needs outside of the emergency department (see Table 2 below).